Children of Sorrow

 Children of Sorrow is a 2012 horror film directed by Jourdan McClure and part of the After Dark Originals series.
 The movie had its world release on October 6, 2012 at the Sacramento Horror Film Festival and was released to DVD on March 4, 2014 through Lionsgate Home Entertainment.
 The film stars Bill Oberst Jr. as a twisted cult leader.

 Synopsis

 Desperate to discover what has become of her sister Janet, Ellen (Hannah Levien) infiltrates Simon Leach's (Bill Oberst Jr.) cult.
-All she knows is that her sister was last seen joining his group in order to find herself, only to go missing after joining.
+All she knows is that her sister was last seen joining his group to find herself, only to go missing after joining.
 Ellen is welcomed with open arms and although her initial intent is to search for her sister, she finds herself drawn to Simon's magnetic personality and message of love and acceptance.
-However what she soon discovers is that she, along with all of the cult's companionship-hungry members, are being manipulated to a more sinister and dark end than she could have predicted.
+However what she soon discovers is that she, along with all of the cult's companionship-hungry members, is being manipulated to a more sinister and dark end than she could have predicted.